Last updated 12 February 2026

 - permission of public entertainment venue to be used for the public performance of a literary, dramatic or musical work

-- importation of a device which is capable of circumventing or facilitating the circumvention of technological protection measures, designed to prevent or inhibit the infringement of copyright in a work or other subject matter
+- importation of a device that is capable of circumventing or facilitating the circumvention of technological protection measures (TPMs) designed to prevent or inhibit the infringement of copyright in a work or other subject-matter

 - removal or alteration of any electronic rights management information that is attached to copies of a work or other subject matter in which copyright subsists.

-- manufacturing a circumvention device for a technological protection measure
+- manufacturing a circumvention device for a TPM

-- providing a circumvention service for a technological protection measure.
+- providing a circumvention service for a TPM.

 There are both civil and criminal liabilities for these activities.
-There are some limited circumstances where a circumvention device can be legally manufactured, supplied or used for example:
+There are some limited circumstances where a circumvention device can be legally manufactured, supplied or used (ss 116AN(2)–116AN(9) Copyright Act 1968 (Cth)).
+These include:

 - encryption research